Intern03-main/openstat/README.md

-#  Scraped Agricultural Prices – README Metadata
+#  Scraped Agricultural Prices
+---

 **Dataset Description:**
-This dataset contains scraped and processed agricultural commodity price data from government websites.
-The data is gathered per region, commodity type, and time period, and saved in a cleaned, structured CSV file.
+This dataset contains scraped and processed agricultural commodity price data from PSA's website (OpenSTAT).
+The data is gathered per region, commodity type, and period (month or annual), and saved in a cleaned, structured CSV file.

 ---